NTNU-sondrbaa-2019/CLOUD-PROJECT/README.md

 ## Report

-### What changed from our original project idea?

-TODO What has changed?

-TODO Marcus

-TODO Sindre

-TODO Adrian

-TODO Vebjørn

 ### What did we not achieve with the project?

-TODO What was not achieved?

 We have some bugs and some other features that we did not manage to finish in time.
 We also could need some more tests that we did not achieve to do within the time frame we had.